 Two Proposed Action 2045 build scenarios were evaluated.
 One 2045 build scenario included the traffic generated by the proposed 165,000 BGSF Building 100, the proposed future 150-bed State Veterans Home, and the reuse of vacated clinical space within Building 1AC as a 30-bed CLC.
 The second 2045 build scenario also included the assumed reuse of 125,000 BGSF Building 1 for non-VAMC general office purposes.
 The future disposition of Building 1, once vacated, is unknown at this time.
-The reuse of this space for offices by others was selected as a conservative assumption for estimated trip generation under the second 2045 build scenario.
+The reuse of this space for offices by others was selected as a conservative assumption for estimated trip generation under the second 2045 build scenario, however it should be noted that, if that option were pursued, any resultant traffic impacts would be the responsibility of the future Building 1 occupant.